celer-network/celer-client/README.md

 ## Overview

-This repository provides prebuilt client binaries running gRPC API servers that enable applications to interact with Celer Network.
-In particular, the gRPC messages are transported over WebSocket to allow bidirectional streaming from JavaScript applications in NodeJS and browsers.
+This repository provides a prebuilt client binary running a gRPC API server that enables JavaScript applications to interact with Celer Network in both NodeJS and browser environments.

 ## Usage